-Northwest Technical College is committed to Minnesota’s statewide affirmative action efforts and providing equal employment opportunity to all employees and applicants in accordance with equal opportunity and affirmative action laws.
+Northwest Technical College and Bemidji State University are committed to Minnesota’s statewide affirmative action efforts and providing equal employment opportunity to all employees and applicants in accordance with equal opportunity and affirmative action laws.

 We provide an employment environment free of any form of discriminatory harassment as prohibited by federal, state, and local human rights laws.
 We strive to provide equal employment opportunities and the best possible service to all Minnesotans.

-Below you may review current and former Affirmative Action plans for Northwest Technical College.
+Below you may review current and former Affirmative Action Plans for the institution.
 Additionally, published data may be reviewed here:

 2022-2024 Affirmative Action Plan DRAFT